vapor/docs/4.0/docs/commands.md

 ## Default Commands

-You can learn more about Vapor's default commands using the `--help` method.
+You can learn more about Vapor's default commands using the `--help` option.

 ```sh
 vapor run --help